SK-EID/smart-id-java-client/README.md

 * `rawDigestSignatureProtocolParameters`: Required for RAW_DIGEST_SIGNATURE.
 Parameters for the signature protocol.
     * `digest`: Required.
 Base64 encoded digest to be signed.
     * `signatureAlgorithm`: Required.
 Signature algorithm name.
 Supported values are `sha256WithRSAEncryption`, `sha384WithRSAEncryption`, `sha512WithRSAEncryption`.
 * `allowedInteractionsOrder`: Required.
-An array of interactionDeprecated objects defining the allowed interactions in order of preference.
+An array of interaction objects defining the allowed interactions in order of preference.
-    * Each interactionDeprecated object includes:
+    * Each interaction object includes:
         * `type`: Required.
-Type of interactionDeprecated.
+Type of interaction.
 Allowed types are `verificationCodeChoice`, `confirmationMessageAndVerificationCodeChoice`.
         * `displayText60` or `displayText200`: Required based on type.
 Text to display to the user. `displayText60` is limited to 60 characters, and `displayText200` is limited to 200 characters.
 * `nonce`: Optional.
 Random string, up to 30 characters.
 If present, must have at least 1 character.
 * `requestProperties`: requestProperties:
     * `shareMdClientIpAddress`: Optional.
 Boolean indicating whether to request the IP address of the user's device.
 * `capabilities`: Optional.
 Array of strings specifying capabilities.
 Used only when agreed with the Smart-ID provider.

+#### Response Parameters
+* `sessionID`: Required.
+String used to request the operation result.
+* `verificationCode`: Required.
+Object describing the Verification Code to be displayed.
+    * `type`: Required.
+Type of the VC code.
+Currently, the only allowed type is `alphaNumeric4`.
+    * `value`: Required.
+Value of the VC code.

 #### Example: Initiating a Notification-Based Signature Request
 Below is an example of how to initiate a notification-based signature request using the Smart-ID Java client, using both the Semantics Identifier and Document Number endpoints.